 You’ve probably heard of this one, pappardelle pasta served in a sauce created from cracked black pepper and Pecorino cheese emulsified in pasta water.
 So simple, but so delicious.
 Finished with seasonal wild mushrooms, the sauce is creamy, rich and peppery and ideal for fans of a traditional carbonara.

 If none of these sound like your cup of tea, which, frankly, makes no sense, there are plenty of other dishes on the menu to choose from, whether it’s pasta, pinsa, risotto or gnocchi.
-Eusebi’s a different experience to some of the ‘Italian’ restaurants out there, focusing on rustic, authentic Italian dishes made from beautiful produce, and it’s definitely worth a visit.
+Eusebi’s is a different experience to some of the ‘Italian’ restaurants out there, focusing on rustic, authentic Italian dishes made from beautiful produce, and it’s definitely worth a visit.